Bipin Tripathi Kumaon Institute of Technology: Academics

-The college offers Bachelor of Technology and Master of Technology degrees, as well as Master of Computer Applications.
+The college offers Bachelor of Technology, Bachelor of Comupter Application and Master of Technology, Master of Computer Application degrees, as well as Master of Computer Applications.
 It offers CCNA and Oracle (scheduled) courses.

 Undergraduate courses

-The college has departments that offer seven B.Tech. degree programs in Electrical Engineering, Electronics & Communication Engineering, Computer Science & Engineering, Mechanical Engineering, Bio-chemical Engineering, Civil Engineering & Chemical Engineering.
+The college has departments that offer Bachelor of Comupter Application degree and seven B.Tech. degree programs in Electrical Engineering, Electronics & Communication Engineering, Computer Science & Engineering, Mechanical Engineering, Biotechnology, Civil Engineering & Chemical Engineering.

 Postgraduate courses

 The college provides three M.Tech. degrees programs in VLSI (ECE), Thermal Engineering (ME) and Computer Science & Engineering (CSE).
 The institute is offers a three-year degree program in Master of Computer Applications.

 Doctoral program

 The college started offering the Doctor of Philosophy degree (Ph.D.) as part of its doctoral education programme in disciplines from July 2016.

+Scintilla

+The foundation day of college celebrated as an annual fest in every even semester.

+Spardha

+The annual sports meet organised by the college.

 Aarohan

-The national-level techfest Aarohan was being organised in the odd semester every year.
+The national-level techfest organised in the odd semester every year.